Saritasa/php-laravel-controllers/README.md

   and custom extensions for it: [saritasa/dingo-api-custom](https://github.com/Saritasa/php-dingo-api-custom)

 Controllers, described below, exist, but you  must register routes for them manually

-### BaseApiController Base API controller, utilizing helpers from Dingo/API package.
-Recommended to use as base controller for other API controllers.

 #### Methods
 * function json($data, IDataTransformer $transformer = null): Response